kanishk98/kanishk98.github.io/_posts/2023-07-17-major-minor-annoyances.md

 * Conflating being opinionated with being dismissive,

-* Choosing an underground??? basement??? parking lot??? during a morning walk,
+* Choosing an underground??? basement??? parking lot??? for a morning walk,

 I've kept the trailing comma there because I'm tired now and I intend to keep coming back to this list.
 I think writing down your thoughts automatically validates them, even if no one ever happens to read or agree.